tibber/com.tibber.athom/README.txt

 Integration with Tibber, with Pulse and Watty support.

+New: Using updated price information from the Tibber API
 New: Support for Homey Bridge
 New: Add trigger and condition for top/bottom X hours today
 New: Outdoor temperature capability for Home has been removed.
 Any flows that were using this need to be set up anew.